-- Besides some personal information which is inevitable to hide in this digital era, the GPS location through Wi-fi or Bluetooth signal, the Phone information like service provider, time zone, make and model, operating system, battery percentage are being tracked without our consent.
+- Besides some personal information which is inevitable to hide in this digital era, the GPS location through Wi-fi or Bluetooth signal, the Phone information like the service provider, time zone, make and model, operating system, battery percentage are being tracked without our consent.

-- This is not limited only to our devices; our social media habits are tracked through the frequency of social media usage, likes and interests, social networking interactions and visits to partner websites based on ads.
+- This is not limited only to our devices; our social media habits are tracked through the frequency of social media usage, likes, and interests, social networking interactions, and visits to partner websites based on ads.

 - A survey commissioned by the USA network in May 2015 claimed that if the young population had an option to start fresh 55% of them would never join social media at all.

-- Hackers could gain monetary benefits from the hacked data by demanding ransom on embarrassing conversations or photos.
+- Hackers could gain monetary benefits from the hacked data by demanding the ransom on embarrassing conversations or photos.
 In fact, by gaining access to our information they can use our identity to open fake bank accounts.

 Apart from the above details, the infographic also provides some tips to keep away from these attacks:

 - Passwords are the key to online accounts.
 Keep them strong, unique, and complex to avoid the security breach.

 - Before sharing or posting any update analyze the risk involved and how it benefits the cyber criminals.